 - How many hours for the entire photoshoot?

 - How much do you charge for overtime?

 - How long does it take to get the photos?

 You may think that this is not a necessary step in hiring a photographer especially if you just want a straightforward family photoshoot, but this is important since your photos may not look like what you are expecting it to be.
 You don’t have to narrow in on one style since most photographers can do a mix of different styles.
 You have to know what you like to make sure you get on photographers who can do it.
 However, if you leave everything to the photographer, then you can skip this step.

-After doing the interviews, take time to check the websites and social media accounts (Facebook, Twitter, Instagram, and Pinterest) and read reviews and testimonials about them.
-You should be able to see some sample of photos which will give you an idea of the photographer’s style.
+You should be able to see some samples of photos which will give you an idea of the photographer’s style.
 Also, the website design will surely show the photographer’s personality, and you should be able to get a good feel about the photographer.

 Once you have decided the right photographer for you, you may also discuss essential details before the scheduled photo shoot like the location, the wardrobe, the props if you want to bring or if he can provide some and of course, the contract.

 You might need ideas for a great location for outdoor photoshoots in and around Plano.

 Below are the Plano Moms community recommended photographers in the area: